optakt/optakt.github.io/content/knowledge/flare.md

             cT = 1 (chit for transaction T) update preferences for ancestors:
             for T' ∈ `Set T`: T' *<— T do
-                if T' confidence is larger than the confidence of preferred transation T` in the P conflict set - update the prefered transaction of the set: if d(T') > d(PT'.pref) then
+                if T' confidence is larger than the confidence of preferred transaction T` in the P conflict set - update the preferred transaction of the set: if d(T') > d(PT'.pref) then
                     PT'.pref = T'
                 if T' is not the last transaction in the T' conflict set - update the last place with it